WildSphee/3_dice_roll_simulation/README.md

 ## Post Simulation Thoughts
-I was gonna find out the chance of 3 dices sum of 0 initially. now I realised its just 1/3 ^ 3 = 3.7%
+I was gonna find out the chance of 3 dices sum of 0 initially. now I realised its just 1/3 ^ 3 = 3.7% but still its quite nice to see other chances